alanmitchell/micropython-inputs/README.md

 `stable_read_count`:  The digital input pin is read repeatedly at a rate determined by the `poll_freq` value passed to the Manager class.
 To debounce the input, a changed input value must remain the same for `stable_read_count` readings.
 If so, a state changed is deemed to occur.
 The default value is 12 readings in a row, and with the default polling frequency of 480 Hz (2.08 ms spacing), the reading must remain stable for about 25 ms to be considered valid.
 This argument must be set to a value of 30 stable readings or less.

 `hl_func`: A callback function that will be run when the input stably transitions from a 1 value to a 0 value.
+This callback function is run from inside a Timer interrupt routine, so do not consume much time in the function you provide, as it will block future interrupts.

 `lh_func`: A callback function that will be run when the input stably transitions from a 0 value to a 1 value.
+This callback function is run from inside a Timer interrupt routine, so do not consume much time in the function you provide, as it will block future interrupts.

 ---